git-temak/auto-update-post-date/README.txt

 = Is this going to make my posts rank as number 1 in search engine result pages? =

 There is no one way to get number 1 in search engines and this plugin does not guarantee that.

+= Are there paid add-ons? =

+No, the plugin is completely free and open source so you will not be required to pay for any add-ons.

+= How can I contribute to the plugin? =

+Please contribute using the repo on [GitHub](https://github.com/git-temak/auto-update-post-date).

+= How can I request for features? =

+Please submit feature requests on [GitHub](https://github.com/git-temak/auto-update-post-date/issues/new/choose).

 == Screenshots ==